-In this two-part post in our High-Impact Science series we look at Cancer Research UK’s role in the discovery of two of the most famous “cancer genes” known to science – BRCA1 and BRCA2.
+In this two-part post in Our Milestones series we look at our role in the discovery of two of the most famous “cancer genes” known to science – BRCA1 and BRCA2.

 Faults in these genes are responsible for most cases of hereditary breast cancer (around 5 per cent of all breast cancers), as well as inherited ovarian and prostate cancers, and possibly more.

 Thanks to the discovery of these genes, women at high risk of breast and ovarian cancer can now be offered genetic testing, along with lifesaving advice about prevention and screening for these diseases.
 And our scientists have been there all the way.

 On your marks…

 The starting line for the hunt for BRCA1 and BRCA2 was drawn back in the 1940s, before we fully understood how genes and DNA work.

 British researcher Sir David Smithers, from the Royal Free Cancer Hospital, published a paper looking at the family trees of more than 450 breast cancer patients.
 He showed that breast cancer could occasionally run in families, with several relatives being affected by the disease across the generations.

 Over the next few decades, as our picture of how genes work grew clearer, it became obvious that these hereditary cases of breast cancer were caused by a faulty gene or genes.